tensorflow/models/official/projects/waste_identification_ml/circularnet-docs/content/deploy-cn/clone-repo.md

-+++
-title = 'Clone the repository and install packages' date = 2024-07-30T21:39:52Z draft = true weight = 14
-+++
-After meeting the [prerequisites](./before-you-begin), follow these steps to clone the project from the [GitHub repository](https://github.com/tensorflow/models/tree/master/official/projects/waste_identification_ml) and install all the required packages.
+After meeting the [prerequisites](/third_party/tensorflow_models/official/projects/waste_identification_ml/circularnet-docs/content/before-you-begin), follow these steps to clone the project from the [GitHub repository](https://github.com/tensorflow/models/tree/master/official/projects/waste_identification_ml) and install all the required packages.

 Run the following commands on the **SSH-in-browser** window of your VM instance in Google Cloud or the terminal of your edge device:

 1. Install Git: